What is Wisconsin's Digital Library?

 - Wisconsin's Digital Library website

 - Libby for iOS, Android, and Windows; not currently available for Kindle tablets.
-(You can use Libby on a desktop!)
+(You can use Libby on a desktop or in a browser in Kindle tablets.
+The OverDrive App is also still available in Amazon App Store.)

 Log in, search and browse, place some holds, check out some books, return some books, and explore the Account pages (Loans, Holds, etc.) to experience what patrons of the library experience.